tdesvenain/pyodconverter/README.md

 * Tests pass under buildout context
 * We can fill bookmarks and user fields of generated document with custom data given as a parameter of converter.
+* Avoid border effects of uno import on python import system

 v1.7 - 2013-11-01